Case Overview

 The claim is simple – Utah law allowed WCWCD to charge Plaintiffs the cost to WCWCD of serving new construction and development but did not allow it to collect more than a reasonable calculation of that cost.
 From 2006 through 2017, WCWCD’s impact fees were based on a detailed financial analysis, which predicted what the cost to service a new home would be.
 In this case, the Plaintiffs claim that WCWCD’s analysis overstated the cost to serve a home from 2012 through 2017 in several respects.

 The matter was set to be heard in the District Court in St. George in January of 2026.
-Prior to trial, however, the parties reached a settlement which must now be approved by the court.
-That settlement is pending approval at this time.
-If it is approved, partial refunds will be paid to those who incurred the cost of impact fees on about 10,000 homes in Washington County.
+Prior to trial, however, the parties reached a settlement which has now been given preliminary approval by the Court.
+A final hearing on the settlement will be held on June 11, 2026.
+When the settlement is finally approved, partial refunds will be paid to those who incurred the cost of impact fees on about 10,000 homes in Washington County.
+The refunds will be about 14% of the impact fee that was paid.

 For More Information: info@impactfeeclassaction.com